 If you’re looking for more privacy, this Abco Tech Pop-Up Tent is a great space to hang your portable shower.
 You can also use it as a changing room or toilet area.
 It folds up to a compact size and is really easy to use.

-Pop Up Privacy Tent – Instant Portable Outdoor Shower Tent, Camp Toilet, Changing Room, Rain Shelter with Window – for Camping and Beach – Easy Set Up, Foldable with Carry Bag – Lightweight and Sturdy
+Abco Pop Up Privacy Tent, Changing Tent Pop Up Instant Portable Outdoor Shower Tent, Camp Toilet, Pop Up Changing Tent, Rain Shelter with Window for Camping & Beach Easy Set Up, Foldable w/ Carry Bag

 For some privacy.